-We conduct regular training on the Stella McCartney social responsibility programme, policies and common ethical trade challenges facing Product Suppliers, including the topic of modern slavery.
+We conduct regular training on the SMC social responsibility programme, policies and common ethical trade challenges facing Product Suppliers, including the topic of modern slavery.
 To date, we have delivered this type of training to suppliers from all our key regions, including Italy, Hungary, India, China, Spain and Portugal.

-We have also developed a new onboarding methodology for our Italian direct suppliers in line with our supply chain management strategy where we aim at empowering suppliers with the right knowledge and tools to engage more with their subcontractors.
+We have also in place an onboarding methodology for our Italian direct suppliers in line with our supply chain management strategy where we aim at empowering suppliers with the right knowledge and tools to engage more with their subcontractors.
 The fragmentation of the supply chain is a key aspect of the Italian context, and it is important for us that this is well acknowledged by our partners and that we can work together at addressing issues.
 In line with this new methodology, we ask our suppliers to do a pre-assessment of the new subcontractors they want to onboard and are in this way more incentivized to engage with them more.

-When introducing this new methodology, we took the time to present it to suppliers, to explain where the request was coming from and what are the key human rights challenges they need to consider and look out for when visiting a new site.
+To ensure the awareness of our suppliers in applying this methodology, we take the time to present it to suppliers, to explain where the request was coming from and what are the key human rights challenges they need to consider and look out for when visiting a new site.